JakubTesarek/JakubTesarek/README.md

 **Head of R&D** (November 2010 - September 2013)

-> I've lead a team of developers building a system for Shoptet online stores.
+> I've leaded a team of developers building a system for Shoptet online stores.

-- My team build the platform for Shoptet online stores.
+- My team built the platform for Shoptet online stores.

 | Tech Stack |      |     |            |